alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 It is a valuable resource for reviewing the current status and improving the security of your solutions.

-The classification of the different recommendations into the categories depends on the cost and difficulty of implementing the security control, and the positive impact that it will achieve.
+The classification of the different recommendations into categories depends on the cost and difficulty of implementing the security control, and the positive impact that it will achieve.

 > This model is **updated monthly** by AWS.
 In fact, a month after writing this article I had to update it because the model had changed and all areas of the organization had changed, although the content is the same.
 {: .prompt-info }